bjchris32/bjchris32.github.io/_draft/2024-07-29-setup-first-test-in-MERN.markdown

       * do not need to implement the ids in the parent.
 Make the parent id in the child instead.
   It is possible to that a users would have multi-million records.
 But, the habit should keep in the database for up to 10000 years.
 It would be an overkill to use one-to-squillions.
 As a result, we use one-to-many to explain the relationship between habit and logs.

+  * When and which side should we denormalize in one-to-many relationship?
+    * it depends on read-to-write ratio

 ## Take away:
   * Takeaway from the rules of thumb in MongoDB design